Educational resource about Bluetooth technology and wireless connectivity

 Key Concepts

-device tracking: How Bluetooth enables this application in Wireless Sensors
+access control: How Bluetooth enables this application in Wireless Sensors

 Common challenges: Understanding limited range and practical solutions

-How Bluetooth Telematics Works with game controllers
+How Bluetooth Telematics Works with medical devices

 Bluetooth Versions